-DOCUMENTATION/REPORTING Description Responsibility Step 1.
-All meetings are to be documented appropriately Meeting Lead Complete and maintain the Eastern Region Operational Staff Plan for the Management 2. duration of the pandemic.
-Team Management 3.
+DOCUMENTATION/REPORTING Step Description Responsibility 1.
+All meetings are to be documented appropriately Meeting Lead 2.
+Complete and maintain the Eastern Region Operational Staff Plan for the Managemen Team Management Team 3.
 Provide reports to other stakeholders, as appropriate.
-Team 4.
-Complete a follow-up review with the following goals: Determine the root cause of the incident Review corrective actions completed All involved Develop/Review formal procedures around corrective actions taken staff Review what went well and what didn't Identify prevention measures to be implemented
+Managem Team 4.
+Complete a follow-up review with the following goals: Determine the root cause of the incident Review corrective actions completed Develop/Review formal procedures around corrective actions taken Review what went well and what didn't Identify prevention measures to be implemented Update documentation as required for continuous improvement.
+All involved staff